Skip to Content

 Overwatering can and does occur in hydroponics.
 Typically, overwatering happens when:

-• The pots in drip systems don’t have good enough drainage and they become filled with water.
+• The pots in drip systems don’t have good enough drainage and become filled with water.

 • Growing mediums in various systems become flooded with too much water or are flooded too often.